Administration Council Elders Worship & Faith Mission & Outreach

 Sunday market day

-Last Sunday in the month- bring your produce for sale, in the hall after church, to boost our church funds
+Last Sunday in the month, in the hall after church, to boost our church funds

 10.15 am